 - Relaxed: lake with a large deck alongside a catering facility in the Pathology Building.

-The area will undergo a gradual metamorphosis.
-We will begin with the area between the buildings and end with the development of the park.
-Below is a summary of the work.
+The area underwent a gradual metamorphosis.
+It all began with the transformation of the area between the buildings, and ended with the development of the park.
+Below, a summary is presented of all the work.

-- The main entrance will be divided into two lanes with a parking lane between them
+- The main entrance is divided into two lanes, with a parking lane inbetween;

-- The barrier will be moved to the other side of the Einthoven Building car park
+- The barrier was moved to the other side of the Einthoven Building car park;

 - Underground waste containers were installed;

-- Trees and other greenery will be removed or replanted
+- Trees and other greenery were removed or replanted;

-- The temporary car park will be removed and the park developed
+- The temporary car park was removed and the park developed;

 - Bike and pedestrian paths were built.

 The Municipality of Leiden has introduced residents’ parking in the area.
 For more information see https://www.leiden.nl/themas/parkeren/

-Once the area has been redeveloped, the University will transfer it to the Municipality of Leiden.
+Once the area had been redeveloped, the University transfered it to the Municipality of Leiden.